 In an article titled, "A Trickle-Down Model of Abusive Supervision”, the academic journal Personnel Psychology theorized that bad behavior on the part of upper management encourages middle and lower employees to act the same way:

 Your behavior will be emulated by your managers and then be passed down to their employees.
 Even if you don't encourage a toxic work culture, if one of your managers is and you do nothing about it, it's going to affect their entire team.

-Who you promote, what you reward, what gets punished, and what gets swept under the rug all signal different things to your employees.
-Get any of those wrong and you’re on your way to a ticking time bomb and a destructive culture.
-Just ask Uber, Zenefits, and Wells Fargo.
+Who you promote, what you reward, what gets punished, and what gets swept under the rug, all signal different things to your employees.
+Get any of those wrong and you're on your way to a ticking time bomb and a destructive culture.
+Just ask Uber, Zenefits, or Wells Fargo.